3 tips for networking in Web3

 Be mindful of the content you share online and how it reflects you as a person.
 Are you being genuine and honest?
 If your goal is to connect with others and form beneficial relationships, then it’s important that your content be a mirror of your true self.
-That’s right, you saw this one coming from a mile away, but it’s true — , especially in Web3.
-We as much faster than folks we only know on the Internet.
+That’s right, you saw this one coming from a mile away, but it’s true — authenticity goes a long way, especially in Web3.
+We as humans build trust with people that we’ve met in real life much faster than folks we only know on the Internet.
 That’s not to say you shouldn’t leverage the power of the Internet to your advantage!
 Always act with integrity and be a good human – that’s the No. 1 rule for success in networking.
 Authentically connecting will go a lot further than you think.
 Moreover, it’ll bring you to find a true sense of community where you’re valued and wanted.

 If you say you’re going to be at an event, be there.
 If you say you’re gonna help someone with a connection, do it.
 Web3 is all about transparency, and that means holding yourself to your word, too.
 Be responsible for your words and actions.
 As an active member of your community, you should feel empowered to create positive change within your network.
 Remember: no act of kindness is ever wasted!
 Do good for others, and they’ll do the same for you in return.
 You can compare your social responsibility to the blockchain — in the same way, your presence needs to be transparent.
 All your interactions should be as open as possible so that others within the community can trust you as a group member.
 It’s your responsibility to bring your ideas and words to fruition.
 There’s nothing worse than someone who keeps promising updates, to only keep falling behind.
 If you’re putting yourself out there, people are going to want to support you in one way or another.
 It’s an easy choice to support someone who holds their promises to a high standard.